kennethleungty/FIFA-Football-World-Rankings/README.md

 In reality, the best language is the one that best fits the specific job.
 After all, Python and R are just tools for data practitioners to perform the most crucial task - solve business problems with data.

 In this FIFA football world ranking analysis, we explore Python and R's different and common strengths (with implementation codes) and how they complement each other in a modern data science toolkit.

+*This project is a joint effort between Tou Nien Xiang and Kenneth Leung.*